John Conroy: Victoria as heir presumptive

-As King William intensely disliked the Duchess and Conroy, he vowed to wait until Victoria came of age to die simply to keep them from a regency.
+As William IV intensely disliked the Duchess and Conroy, he vowed to live until Victoria came of age simply to keep them from a regency.
 In 1831, the year of William's coronation, Conroy and the Duchess embarked on a series of royal tours with Victoria to expose her to the people and solidify their status as potential regents.
 On one trip Conroy was awarded an honorary degree by the University of Oxford.
 Their efforts were ultimately successful and, in November 1831, it was declared that the Duchess would be sole regent in the event of Victoria's young queenship, while Conroy could claim to be the closest adviser to the Duchess and her daughter.

 Aware that a regency was becoming increasingly unlikely, Conroy and the Duchess began promoting the view of Victoria as a "weak-minded, frivolous and foolish" girl in need of guidance.
 While increasing their bullying of the princess, they implied that Victoria desired a regency even if she succeeded later than her majority at eighteen.
 Victoria was forbidden to be alone with her beloved Lehzen; either the Duchess's ally Lady Flora Hastings or a Conroy sister (now appointed as companions) were required to accompany her.

 In 1835, Victoria became seriously ill of typhoid fever on the last of the royal tours.
 Exploiting her weakened state, the Duchess and Conroy unsuccessfully tried to force her into signing a document; this document would have appointed Conroy her personal secretary upon her accession.
 Victoria emerged from the incident more determined than ever to become self-reliant.
 Her increased intransigence alarmed the Duchess.
 At her behest, family adviser Baron Stockmar investigated, recommending to the Duchess that she dismiss Conroy and make peace with her daughter.
 But Conroy easily convinced the Duchess to ignore Stockmar's advice.
 Even after Victoria's eighteenth birthday on 24 May 1837, Conroy continued to pressure her to appoint him as her private secretary or acknowledge her need for a regent until she turned twenty-one.